Compressed Air Aftercoolers

-Water exists in a vapor state in all atmospheric air (relative humidity) and as the air is drawn into a compressor and is pressurized, this moisture is concentrated in each cubic foot.
+Water exists in a vapor state in all atmospheric air (relative humidity) and as the air is drawn into a compressor and pressurized, this moisture is concentrated in each cubic foot.
 Due to the high temperature of the air, the moisture remains in a vapor state (above the dew point temperature).

-The “dewpoint” is the temperature at which this air becomes saturated at 100% of its capacity to hold water in a vapor state and, with any additional cooling, must give up free moisture as a liquid.
-A general rule is that for every 20 Deg.
-F. rise in temperature the air can hold twice the moisture load in a vapor state above the dewpoint.
+The dewpoint is the temperature at which this air becomes saturated at 100% of its capacity to hold water in a vapor state and, with any additional cooling, must release excess moisture as a liquid.
+A general rule is that for every 20°F rise in temperature the air can hold twice the moisture load in a vapor state above the dewpoint.

 The two most common types of aftercoolers are air-cooled and water-cooled.

 Most air-cooled aftercoolers are sized to cool the compressed air to within 15°F to 20°F of ambient cooling air temperature, also called approach temperature.
 As the compressed air cools, up to 75% of the water vapor present condenses to a liquid and can be removed from the system.

 A moisture separator, installed at the discharge of the aftercooler, mechanically removes most of the liquid moisture and solids from the compressed air.
 Utilizing centrifugal force, and in some cases baffle plates, moisture and solids collect at the bottom of the moisture separator.
 An automatic drain should then be used to remove the moisture and solids.